Holbeck and its Fancy Factories

 The Commercial Pub

 On the corner of Marshall Street and Sweet Street West, it was in this pub that the train drivers' ASLEF trade union was founded.
-A blue plaque has been fitted to the building to note the pub's historical significance.
+A blue plaque was fitted to the building to note the pub's historical significance, with the pub now disused though the plaque has been moved to the Middleton Railway for safe keeping and is on display there.

 St Matthew’s Church and Matthew Murray’s tomb